dollarscout

 Definition

-Stablecoin refers to a type of cryptocurrency designed to maintain a stable value by being pegged to a reserve asset like the US dollar or gold.
+Stablecoin refers to a type of cryptocurrency designed to have a stable value by being pegged to a reserve of assets like fiat currency or precious metals.

 What is Stablecoin?